SAIKIRANN226/Aws-DevOps-Notes/Overview.md

 - terraform.tfvars
 - Environment variable.
 - Write a terraform code like if mongodb then t3.small (or) t2.micro using condition ?
-- Create instances and route53 records using Count_based loop and For_each loop ?
+- Create instances and route53 records using count_based loop and for_each loop ?
 - Count_based is to iterate list and For_each is to iterate maps.
 - What is function in terraform and what is length function here ?
 We cannot create our own functions, we have to use terraform inbuilt functions only.
-- Why output block is used in terraform and why it is useful ? what is the syntax of output ?
+- Why output block is used in terraform and why it is useful ?
+What is the syntax of output ?
 - Go through the output block in count folder VS ?

 ### Session-27
-- What is locals in terraform and its syntax ?
+- What are locals in terraform and its syntax ?
 How to call a local ?
-- What is Data-source in terraform and why it is used ?
+- What is data-source in terraform and why it is used ?
 For example if you want AMI then 'terraform query ami' in google search.
 Here data-source is used to query the data dynamically from the providers aswel as from the existing resources.
 - Types of loops ?
 Count_based, For_each, Dynamic_loop
 - What is Dynamic_loop and where it is useful ?
 - What is Terraform State (State and Remote state) ?
 - What is Declarative state and Desired state ?
 - What is Current state in terraform and where the created resources will be stored ?
-In terraform.tfstate file that is nothing but current state.
+In terraform.tfstate file (Current state)
 - When Desired state == Current state then terraform will not take any action.
-- When Desired state =//= Current state then terraform will create.
+- When Desired state =//= Current state then terraform will create the resources.
 - Why the terraform will create lock file while terraform is working on it ?
 - Explain the concept of local state using example of when 2 persons are working on same repo ?
 - What errors these persons will face, if they are working on same repo ?
 So terraform will compare my state and devops person state.
 If both are running terraform apply, here duplicates may come and some may get error as already exist.